-On six Wednesday afternoons per year the practice will be shut from 13:30.
+On nine Wednesday afternoons per year the practice will be shut from 13:30.
 This allows us to provide on-going training for all staff.

 The out of hours service (Derbyshire Healthcare) will take all calls and manage requests for urgent review.
 Unfortunately we cannot offer a routine appointment or prescribing service at these times.

 12th September 2017

 Between 18:30 in the evening and 08:00 in the morning, and also at weekends, the Derbyshire County Primary Care Trust is responsible for the out-of-hours service.
 However, if in an emergency, you require a doctor outside surgery hours, please ring your usual surgery, from where help can be accessed.

 If you need medical help fast, but it isn't a 999 emergency, you can now call NHS 111.